AAMU Noyce Scholarship Program

 - a high percentage of secondary school teachers not teaching in the content area in which they were trained to teach; or

 - a high teacher turnover rate

-AAMU Noyce Scholarships for students is open for the fall 2019 semester.
-To apply, please complete the online application and demographic survey.
+AAMU Noyce Scholarships for students is open for the fall and Spring semester.
+To apply, please complete the demographic survey.
 If you have any specific questions about the application, contact Dr. Salam Khan at email@example.com.
 While scholarship deadlines are posted, prospective STEM teachers are encouraged to apply at any time.
 The application process will remain open until all scholarships have been distributed for each semester.